GPrathap/ros_intro/labs/homeworks/homework1/README.md

 * Create a node called mapper_node that subscribe to the topic (/turtles_cmd) from the collector_node and publishes it to the correct turtles velocity commands topics

 * Create a service that's called status that when it is requested with an std_srvs/Empty request ([Source](http://docs.ros.org/en/api/std_srvs/html/srv/Empty.html)), it just responds with an Empty response as well but prints to the command line the status of the turtles using ROS_INFO.
 It gets the information of the turtles status from /turtle\<i>_done topics

-* Create a server called start_server that has two services /start and /stop that sends to a topic /start_topic with type std_msgs/Bool that if /start service is called from the command line, it will publish to /start_topic True, and if /stop service is called, it will publish False.
-This topic is subscribed by the commander_node.

 * Do not forget to change CMakeLists.txt and package.xml